SortableJS/Sortable/README.md

 Unfortunately, due to browser restrictions, delaying is not possible on IE or Edge with native drag & drop.

 Demo: https://jsbin.com/zosiwah/edit?js,output

 ---

+#### `delayOnTouchOnly` option
+Whether or not the delay should be applied only if the user is using touch (eg. on a mobile device).
+No delay will be applied in any other case.
+Defaults to `false`.

+---